fstark/kiosk-macplus/README.md

 ---
 ### Zork I

-Text adventure games were the most immersive games at the time, and InfoCom offering were available on all platforms, thanks to their portable design (including the original Mac, of course!)
+Text adventure games were the most immersive games at the time, and Infocom offering were available on all platforms, thanks to their portable design (including the original Mac, of course!)

 ![alt text](screenshots/zork-1.png)